quay/clair/README.md

 [![Docker Repository on Quay.io](https://quay.io/repository/coreos/clair/status "Docker Repository on Quay.io")](https://quay.io/repository/coreos/clair)

 Clair is a container vulnerability analysis service.
-It provides the list of vulnerabilities that threaten each container and can sends notifications whenever new vulnerabilities that affect existing containers are released.
+It provides the list of vulnerabilities that threaten each container and can send notifications whenever new vulnerabilities that affect existing containers are released.

 We named the project « Clair », which means in French *clear*, *bright*, *transparent* because we believe that it enables users to have a clear insight into the security of their container infrastructure.